|

 centerline, this will give a big target area on which you can strike your

 opponent and cause much more damage.
-Meanwhile, all of your vital organs are
+Meanwhile, all of your vital organs

-top of your head, passing through your body, down to the floor.
+from the top of your head, passing through your body, down to the floor.

 It's the core axis of rotation.
 It is in you.
-The Mother Line is the attack
+The Mother Line is the

 The Self Center Line moves with you, no matter what angle you turn.
 It is